Aur316/next-builder-kit-with-postgresql/README.md

 ## HTTP Client & API Utilities

-Axios is configured with dynamic baseURL support, allowing you to switch between local API routes (/api) and an external server (NEXT_PUBLIC_API_URL) via environment variables.
+Axios is configured with dynamic baseURL support, allowing you to switch between local API routes (/api) and an external server (BACKEND_API_URL) via environment variables.

 A custom useHttp() hook is included to standardize all HTTP requests across the app with strong TypeScript support.